-Year 2019/20 2024/25 2022/23 2025/26 2035/36
+Year 2019/20 2024/25 2025/26 2026/27 2035/36

-CBD - Brandwag Start Include subsidised bus
+CBD - Brandwag O 10 1 Include subsidised bus demand

-Operations demand

 CBD - Universitas Start Operations

-CBD - Airport/ Start
+CBD - Hyperama Start Operations

-Hyperama Operations

 The CBD corridor generates a lower number of public transport trips during the peak hours of the day compared to other corridors in the city.
 However, the CBD is the main destination of trips in the morning peak and approximately 75% of all trips end within the functional public transport corridor.
-Thus, the design of a distribution network is the main focus of the route and service design for the corridor.
+Thus, the design of a distribution network is the main focus for the route and service design for the corridor.
 The two main transfers within the city are located at Hoffman Square and the Intermodal facility between Harvey and Hanger Road, next to Bloemfontein rail station.

-The routes comprise of direct routes from the mentioned transfer facilities to the destinations identified during the development of the public transport demand matrice and existing public transport operators services and routes.
+The routes comprise of direct routes from the mentioned transfer facilities to the identified destinations.
 The routes are listed in Table 19-20 with the envisaged year of rationalisation into the Hauweng system.
-The implementation of the routes per identified implementation increments are presented in Figure 19-22 -Starter Services, Figure 19-23 - Universitas, Figure 19-24 - Airport/Hyperama and all routes at full implementation are presented in Figure 19-25.
+The implementation of the routes per identified implementation increments are presented in Figure 19-22 - Starter Services, Figure 19-23 - Universitas, Figure 19-24- Hyperama and all routes at full implementation is presented in Figure 19-25.